 The Marina is where the cruise ships dock in Puerto Vallarta, and they’re actually working on an impressive new cruise ship terminal at the moment.

 This area is home to some really nice all-inclusive resorts as well as a world-class golf course.
-It’s a popular place for families and those seeking a bit of peace and quiet on their trip — something that can be hard to come by in Mexico!
+It’s a popular place for families and those seeking a bit of peace and quiet on their trip — something that can be hard to come by when visiting Puerto Vallarta!

 San Tropico is a lovely boutique hotel in the Marina that is centered around a garden with an outdoor pool.
 It’s not too far from the beach and they also provide bikes if you don’t feel like walking.
 Click here to learn more about this accommodation on Booking.com.